 Assignment Clause clause: meaning, risks, and what to negotiate

-Controls whether a party can transfer the contract or its rights to another company.
+Controls whether a party can transfer the contract or its rights to another entity.

 What it means